gtantachuco/s1p-2018-contract-testing/README.md

 1) Import it as an _Existing Maven project_ into your IDE.
 Choose the `s1p-2018-contract-testing` folder as the `Root Directory`

 ## Build the `PersonService` app
+During the present Sprint, the `PersonService` team creates the contract test's parent class: [BaseClass](person-service/src/test/java/hello/BaseClass.java).

+In addition, the `MyAccount` team created the consumer-driver contract [find_person_by_id.groovy](person-service/src/test/resources/contracts/hello/find_person_by_id.groovy); and provided it to the `PersonService` team, which included the contract definition in the `PersonService` codebase

+We are ready to build the app via these commands:
 ```
 cd <YOUR_FOLDER>/s1p-2018-contract-testing/person-service
 mvn clean package